Beulaville, North Carolina: European Settlement

 The arrival of the Palatines at New Bern and the ensuing wave of English and Welsh settlers sparked a conflict known as the Tuscarora War (1710–1715).
 With the elimination of the last Tuscarora stronghold at Fort Neoheroka and subsequent exodus of the remainder of the tribe to New York (they became the sixth nation of the Iroquois Confederacy), the interior of the coastal plain was made available for European settlement.
-Many of the original European settlers of what is now Beulaville arrived from Jones, Onslow, Beaufort, and Craven counties.
+Many of the original European settlers of what is now Beulaville arrived from Beaufort, Craven, Jones, and Onslow counties.

 In 1736, Duplin County (then upper New Hanover County) was the destination of several hundred Ulster Scots (Scotch-Irish) and a handful of Swiss Protestants.
 They settled on a plot of land, 71160 acre between the Northeast Cape Fear River and Black River, obtained from the Crown by Henry McCulloh of London.
 Their first settlements were Soracta (Sarecta) on the Northeast Cape Fear, an area at the lower end of Goshen Swamp (then called Woodward's Chase), and the grove where the Duplin County Courthouse now stands.
 According to census records, several families of Sarecta and the settlement at the south end of Goshen Swamp had gravitated to the crossroads of what would become Beulaville by the middle of the nineteenth century.

 Beulaville proper was founded as "Snatchet" in 1873 out of necessity for a trading center for nearby farmers and those in the business of logging and turpentine production.
 Also colloquially referred to as "Tearshirt" by locals, the town was once notorious for alcoholism and frequent street brawls.
 Indeed, the manufacture and distribution of corn liquor remained a steady source of income for many families well into the 20th century.
 Upon demolition of a prominent downtown building (which had formerly served as a soda shop in the 1950s) to make way for a McDonald's, a moonshine still and several barrels of the drink were uncovered in the basement.

 The Kinston Carolina Railroad and Lumber Company constructed a railway from Kinston to Pink Hill around 1900.
 In response, residents of Limestone Creek Township spent $15,000 to lobby for the creation of the "Duplin County Railroad" in 1916, extending the Kinston line through Beulaville and Chinquapin.
 The rail, which ran alongside present-day Railroad Street, has since been destroyed.
 The post office of Snatchet was officially re-designated "Beulaville" in 1910, and the town was incorporated five years later.
 The town's name is derived from the Beulah Baptist Church (now the Beulaville Baptist Church).
 Beulaville is the most recent town to be incorporated in Duplin County.